kylase/CircosAPI/hello-world.md

 So you can change the values in this file.

-## Output
+### Output
-Circos parse the .conf file to generate the graphics.
+Circos parses the .conf file to generate the graphics.
 Therefore you need to convert this Perl script to .conf.
 To do so, the last line in script.pl you saw above do just that.

 However, you need to run this script in the command line.